LituRout/ML-Workstation-Installation-Guide/README.rst

 .. code:: shell

-        Please specify the location of python.
-[Default is /home/justin/envs/anaconda3/envs/ml/bin/python]:
-        Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native]:
-        Do you wish to use jemalloc as the malloc implementation?
-[Y/n] jemalloc enabled
-        Do you wish to build TensorFlow with Google Cloud Platform support? [y/N] y Google Cloud Platform support will be enabled for TensorFlow Do you wish to build TensorFlow with Hadoop File System support? [y/N] N No Hadoop File System support will be enabled for TensorFlow Do you wish to build TensorFlow with the XLA just-in-time compiler (experimental)? [y/N] No XLA support will be enabled for TensorFlow Found possible Python library paths:
-        /home/justin/envs/anaconda3/envs/ml/lib/python3.5/site-packages
         Please input the desired Python library path to use.
-Default is [/home/justin/envs/anaconda3/envs/ml/lib/python3.5/site-packages]
+Default is [/home/justin/envs/ml/lib/python3.5/site-packages]

-        Using python library path: /home/justin/envs/anaconda3/envs/ml/lib/python3.5/site-packages
+    Do you wish to build TensorFlow with jemalloc as malloc support?
+[Y/n]: jemalloc as malloc support will be enabled for TensorFlow.

+    Do you wish to build TensorFlow with Google Cloud Platform support?
+[Y/n]:
+    Google Cloud Platform support will be enabled for TensorFlow.

+    Do you wish to build TensorFlow with Hadoop File System support?
+[Y/n]:
+    Hadoop File System support will be enabled for TensorFlow.

+    Do you wish to build TensorFlow with Amazon S3 File System support?
+[Y/n]:
+    Amazon S3 File System support will be enabled for TensorFlow.

+    Do you wish to build TensorFlow with XLA JIT support? [y/N]:
+    No XLA JIT support will be enabled for TensorFlow.

+    Do you wish to build TensorFlow with GDR support? [y/N]:
+    No GDR support will be enabled for TensorFlow.

+    Do you wish to build TensorFlow with VERBS support? [y/N]:
+    No VERBS support will be enabled for TensorFlow.

-        Do you wish to build TensorFlow with OpenCL support? [y/N] N No OpenCL support will be enabled for TensorFlow Do you wish to build TensorFlow with CUDA support? [y/N] Y CUDA support will be enabled for TensorFlow Please specify which gcc should be used by nvcc as the host compiler.
-[Default is /usr/bin/gcc]:
+    Do you wish to build TensorFlow with OpenCL SYCL support? [y/N]:
+    No OpenCL SYCL support will be enabled for TensorFlow.

+    Do you wish to build TensorFlow with CUDA support? [y/N]: Y CUDA support will be enabled for TensorFlow.

     Please specify the CUDA SDK version you want to use, e.g. 7.0.
-[Leave empty to use system default]: 9.0 Please specify the location where CUDA  toolkit is installed.
+[Leave empty to default to CUDA 9.0]:

+    Please specify the location where CUDA 9.0 toolkit is installed.
 Refer to README.md for more details.
-[Default is /usr/local/cuda]:
+[Default is /usr/local            /cuda]:

-        Please specify the Cudnn version you want to use.
-[Leave empty to use system default]: 7 Please specify the location where cuDNN  library is installed.
+    Please specify the cuDNN version you want to use.
+[Leave empty to default to cuDNN 7.0]: 7.0.5

+    Please specify the location where cuDNN 7.0.5 library is installed.
 Refer to README.md for more details.
 [Default is /usr/local/cuda]:

     Please specify a list of comma-separated Cuda compute capabilities you want to build with.
     You can find the compute capability of your device at: https://developer.nvidia.com/cuda-gpus.
     Please note that each additional compute capability significantly increases your build time and binary size.
-        [Default is: "3.5,5.2"]: 3.5
+[Default is:   3.0,3.0]

+    Do you want to use clang as CUDA compiler? [y/N]: nvcc will be used as CUDA compiler.

+    Please specify which gcc should be used by nvcc as the host compiler.
+[Default is /usr/bin/gcc]:

+    Do you wish to build TensorFlow with MPI support? [y/N]:
+    No MPI support will be enabled for TensorFlow.

+    Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native]:

+    Add "--config=mkl" to your bazel command to build with MKL support.
+    Please note that MKL on MacOS or windows is still not supported.
+    If you would like to use a local MKL instead of downloading, please set the environment variable "TF_MKL_ROOT" every time before build.

+    Would you like to interactively configure ./WORKSPACE for Android builds? [y/N]:
+    Not configuring the WORKSPACE for Android builds.

+    Configuration finished

 You can find the compute capability of your NVidia card `here <https://developer.nvidia.com/cuda-gpus>`_